BigMacAdmin/BigMacAdmin/README.md

 Any of my professional projects that are fit to share will be found at: [https://github.com/SecondSonConsulting](https://github.com/SecondSonConsulting).

-I'm the author of [Renew](https://github.com/SecondSonConsulting/Renew), which is a zsh script solution for gently (or not so much) urging your users to restart their workstations on a regular basis.
+I'm the author of [Renew](https://github.com/SecondSonConsulting/Renew), which is a zsh script solution for gently (or not so much) urging your users to restart their workstations on a regular basis and [Baseline](https://github.com/SecondSonConsulting/Baseline) - an MDM agnostic Zero-Touch solution for macOS workstation setup.

 I've also released some other scripts I use in my day to day that Mac Admins may find useful or interesting [here.](https://github.com/SecondSonConsulting/macOS-Scripts)